-Join us on September 3 for The Truro Ag Fair!
+Join us on September 2 for The Truro Agricultural Fair!

 Truro Educational Farmers’ Market, 20 Truro Center Road (next to the Post Office).
 Rain or Shine.

 What: You’ll find our outdoor market on the banks of the Pamet River in Truro Center.
 We offer fresh-picked fruits and vegetables, eggs, lobsters, humanely-raised pork / poultry / beef, breads & baked treats, chai & coffee, wine, mushrooms, honey, plants and flowers – all sold by a great group of people.
-We’ve organized community-led education & art tables, music and a beautiful spot for Cape Codders to sell food they’ve grown, raised, caught or made in Barnstable County.
+We’ve organized art & education throughout the market (created in large part by the children in our school gardening programs!), music and a beautiful spot for Cape Codders to sell food they’ve grown, raised, caught or made in Barnstable County.
 Please join us!

 Vendors:To apply as a Barnstable County vendor, click here.

 Where: Veterans Memorial Park, 20 Truro Center Road, Truro (across from 3 Harbors Real Estate and next to the Post Office).

 When: MONDAYS June 4 – August 27, 8am-12pm.
 Plus Truro Ag Fair on Sept.
 2!

 Directions: Route 6 to Pamet Roads / Truro Center exit.
 See a map.